Reflected entropy in an evaporating black hole through non-isometric map: A model for two-sided black hole

 For the index contraction on the region $RR'$, the entanglement is transferred to the contraction of the indices on $rr'$ through the maximally entangled state, and the factors $\frac{1}{\sqrt{|X|}}$ on both sides of the contraction matrix are retained.
 Thus, after simplifying the schematic diagram to the index contraction on the region $rr'$, we need to multiply it by an additional factor of $\frac{1}{|X|}$.

-After simplifying the diagram, we can more conveniently describe the calculation process of the $n$-th Rényi entropy.
-We can first calculate the entropy of the radiation, whose density matrix is:
+After simplifying the diagram, we can more conveniently describe the calculation process of the $n$-th Rényi entropy of the radiation, whose density matrix is:

 As shown in Fig. \ref{fig:entropyrr}, we replicate the system $n$ times, resulting in $n$ pairs of $\tilde{U}$ and $\tilde{U}^\dag$.
 From equation (\ref{Vtilmap}), for each $\tilde{V}$ or $\tilde{V}^\dag$, the normalization factor is $|X|$, so the total normalization factor is $|X|^{2n}$.
-In Fig. \ref{fig:entropyrr} we also have $n$ factors of $\frac{1}{|X|}$, so the whole coefficient should be $|X|^n$.
+In Fig. \ref{fig:entropyrr} we have $n$ factors of $\frac{1}{|X|}$ from $n$ index contractions, so the whole coefficient should be $|X|^n$.
 The Haar integral can be expressed as

 where $x$ and $y$ correspond to the indices of regions $rr'$ and $BB'$, respectively, $i$ labels the $i$-th copy; $\tau$ and $\sigma$ belong to the elements of permutation group $S_n$: $\tau$ is the cyclic permutation and $\sigma$ is any group element; $|\sigma|$ represents the number of cycles in the permutation $\sigma$.